Eye Test FAQs

 When consultations are not covered by Medicare, such as for the fitting of low powered or coloured contact lenses, our staff will discuss any fees with you before proceeding with the examination.

-Other specialty consultation services may attract a fee outside Medicare, although our staff will advise of such costs prior to proceeding with these tests.
+Other consultation services may attract a fee outside Medicare, although our staff will advise of such costs prior to proceeding with these tests.

 Allow 30-40 minutes – this covers the time for a thorough eye examination, as well as time to choose frames when required.